Futureproof Your Home: A Complete Guide to Flood-Resistant Design

 Sign Up For Updates!

-• Location: Assessing your flood risk starts with considering your location.
-Homes near rivers, lakes, or the coast are more susceptible to flooding.
+• Location and Elevation: Homes near rivers, lakes, coasts, or low-lying land are more vulnerable to flooding.
 Urban areas with poor drainage systems can also be at higher risk.
-Additionally, the elevation of your property plays a significant role — lower elevations are more likely to flood, making it crucial to know the topography of your area.
+The elevation of your property also plays a significant role — lower elevations are more likely to flood, making it crucial to know the topography of your area.

-• Historical Data: Next, examine historical data to understand past flooding events in your area.
+• Historical Flood Data: Next, examine historical data to understand past flooding events in your area.
 Investigate previous floods to gauge the likelihood of future occurrences.
 Local government websites or historical societies often have records of past floods, and the National Weather Service (NWS) and FEMA provide valuable data on historical flood events.
-This information can offer insights into patterns and frequencies of flooding.
+Past patterns are a strong indicator of future risk.

 • Floodplain Maps: Finally, reviewing floodplain maps is essential.
-FEMA's Flood Map Service Center (MSC) offers free access to maps that show areas at risk for flooding.
-These maps categorize zones based on flood risk levels, helping you determine if your home is in a high-risk area.
+FEMA’s Flood Map Service Center categorizes properties into flood risk zones, helping you determine if your home is in a high-risk area.
 Local planning and zoning offices can also provide floodplain maps specific to your community.
 Understanding these maps will help you make informed decisions about flood insurance and necessary home modifications.

 To help assess your home or basement’s flood risk, check out these three online resources: